dotnet/AspNetCore.Docs/aspnetcore/security/enforcing-ssl.md

 We recommend that production ASP.NET Core web apps use:

-* HTTPS Redirection Middleware (<xref:Microsoft.AspNetCore.Builder.HttpsPolicyBuilderExtensions.UseHttpsRedirection%2A>) to redirect HTTP requests to HTTPS.
+* HTTPS Redirection Middleware (<xref:Microsoft.AspNetCore.Builder.HttpsPolicyBuilderExtensions.UseHttpsRedirection%2A>) to redirect HTTP requests to HTTPS if an HTTPS port is available.
 * HSTS Middleware ([UseHsts](#http-strict-transport-security-protocol-hsts)) to send HTTP Strict Transport Security Protocol (HSTS) headers to clients.

 > [!NOTE]